zinzloun/Agile-Threat-Model/README.md

 <b>Remember: the journey is the destination</b> :)

 ## Annex: a TM for SaaS applications ☁️
-Following an holistic approach to secure SaaS apps based on shared responsability model.
+Following an holistic approach to secure SaaS apps based on shared responsability model, generated with the help of AI

 1. Identity & Access Governance
     - Authentication & Authorization